Plutuscoins/Plutuscoin/README.md

 # Plutuscoin
+/* See https://medium.com/@plutusintl to get detailed tutorial with pictures
+ *  MADE BY ANGEL MONDRAGON 2017
+ *  EMAIL HELLO@PLUTUSCOINS.COM FOR QUESTIONS & HELP
+ *      - SUBJECT LINE (CHOOSE ONE): SETUPHELP or EDITING HELP */

 I. Basics
     1. Open up terminal ((⌘ + F) > Type: Terminal > Return)
-    2.
-    3.
-    4.
-    5.
-    6. Copy & Paste all "$ [commands]” into the terminal above
+    2. Copy & Paste all "$ [commands]” into the terminal above

 II.
 MAC OSX ONLY
     A. SET UP ENVIRONMENT
         // INSTALL XCODE
     1. $ xcode-select —-install